All Episodes

 James, I have to tell you, when I heard that, it just blew me away.

-Uh talk to us a little bit about this.
+Talk to us a little bit about this.

-Explain a little bit of to us.
+Explain a little bit to us.

 Well, thank you for having me on again.

-He's a producer for the Jake Tapper show on CNN.
+He's a producer for the Jake Tapper Show on CNN.

 The Fairfax County, Virginia police have now gotten involved.

-Um the Fairfax County police have launched an investigation I'm reading from the comment they've given me, quote, into serious allegations involving potential juvenile victims.
+I'm reading from the comment they've given me, quote, into serious allegations involving potential juvenile victims.

-So while nothing that we saw was criminal, apparently there's other evidence on the devices seized from this fiance's home, and all of this has happened, and we don't even know if this man has been fired from CNN.
+And all of this has happened, and we don't even know if this man has been fired from CNN.

-If it was certainly what's happening at my organization, it'd be the number one trending story of the world.
+If it was certainly happening at my organization, it'd be the number one trending story of the world.

-So that that's only the bigger story is that the media in this country are protecting this man by virtue of the fact he works for Jake Tapper.
+So that's only the bigger story is that the media in this country are protecting this man by virtue of the fact he works for Jake Tapper.

 You know, I mean, this is just such an unbelievable story.

-Uh I have to I have to say, as somebody who's at CNN, I can't believe Jake Tapper is happy with this story.
+I have to say, as somebody who's at CNN, I can't believe Jake Tapper is happy with this story.

 I don't think they do.

-Again, the substance of the video is a man who's at at the very least fantasizing about underage girl, at the very most, there's police involved now who've raided the home, taken the drives of this uh the this man and found and we uh we have it on good information.
+At the very most, there's police involved now who've raided the home, taken the drives of this man, and found, and we have it on good information.

 The information on those drives may very well be criminal.